gillesmaire/mychessbaselib/doc/devguide.md

 Severall Databases can be close with **spool.closeAll()**

 It is possible to get an Handle corresponding to a filename by the **find** function returning an integer.
-With this integer we cant get the scidBaseT *ptr bu the function **getBase()**. the scidBase is used in all the chessbase class methods.
+With this integer we can't get the scidBaseT *ptr but the function **getBase()** can do it.
+The scidBase is used in all the chessbase class methods.

 DBaseSpool allows to call **getClipBase()**  a special memory database that is always open and valid.